Adwords with Unknown Budgets and Beyond: Randomized Budget Oblivious Algorithm and Analysis

 Given $z^{a,f}_{j}(t,Y)\geq z_{j}(t,Y)$, we have

 where the LHS is the set of resources available in $\alg(Y)$ at $t$.
-Let $e$ be the resource matched to $t$ in $\alg(Y)$ and $w$ denote the resource matched at moment $t$ in $\falg^a(Y)$.
-Since both $\alg$ and $\falg$ match greedily according to bid prices, from \eqref{dominance} we have
+Let $e$ be the resource matched to $t$ in $\alg(Y)$.
+Recall that when $\falg$ matches an arrival to multiple resources, it matches fractions of the arrival to each resource in descending order of bid prices.
+Consider resources in the set $\{j\mid z_j(t,Y)>0\}$ and let $w$ denote the first resource (if any) in this set that is fractionally matched to $t$ in $\falg^a(Y)$.
+We consider two cases based on whether $w$ exists.

-Since there are no ties between bid prices of different resources for every seed $Y$ (except a probability 0 set), if $w\neq e$ then $z_{w}(t,Y)=0$ i.e., $\alg(Y)$ has used up the budget of resource $w$ prior to arrival of $t$.
-Thus,